mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 # Markdownlayer [![](https://badgen.net/npm/v/markdownlayer)](https://www.npmjs.com/package/markdownlayer)

+> [!NOTE]
+> I learnt a lot from making this library.
+Enough to make contributions.
+However, maintaining this is no longer a priority for me so instead on 03-May-2025 I chose to migrate this blog and other sites I had using this library to instead use [`fumadocs`](https://fumadocs.dev).
+Why?
+There is a lot more development happening there and I really respect what the maintainer is doing.
+Further, it makes it easier to manage docs which was one thing I was aiming at doing with `markdownlayer`.
+A couple of things are not as easy but it does not compare to what works (the list is too long to even write).

 Markdownlayer is a content SDK that validates and transforms your content into type-safe JSON data you can easily `import` into your application's pages.
 If you have used [Contentlayer](https://github.com/contentlayerdev/contentlayer), this is built to replace it.

 ## Getting Started